-Bear in mind that this post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
+This post contains affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
 Please read my disclosure and privacy & terms for more info.

 Camping season is right around the corner.

-Friends and family are busting out their camper and toys prompting you to question if it is time to take the plunge!
+Friends and family are planning trips, booking sites, and getting ready to bust out the camper, prompting you to question if it’s time to pull the trigger.

 Debating on buying your first RV?

-If you are new to the RV scene, fully consider renting out a camper and a campsite for a few nights.
+If you’re new to the RV scene, consider renting out a camper and booking a campsite for a few nights.

 Why?